rklitting/curated-alignments/README.md

 ## Curated alignments

 We periodically combine genomic sequences generated as part of our consortium with publicly available sequences.
-Sequences of lower quality and with missing metadata are excluded.
+Sequences of lower quality and with missing metadata (primarily date and country) are excluded.
 The sequences are trimmed to their coding regions and codon aligned using [mafft](https://mafft.cbrc.jp/alignment/software/tips0.html).
 We will be releasing such curated alignments perdiodically to be used by the broader community for downstream analyses.

 ## Lassa